refractionPOINT/lce_doc/docs/net.md

 ### Examples

 #### Prevent Use of a Service
-Let's say we want to prevent users on mobiles from accessing Dropbox.
+Let's say we want to prevent users on mobile devices from accessing Dropbox.
 Assuming mobile users are tagged as `mobile` as it can be done either manually, through a D&R rule or through the tags of an Installation Key.

 ```